-You can read more about the crime scence demonstration on the SMG blog.
+You can read more about the crime scene demonstration on the SMG blog.

-Learn more about how drones for public safety and crime scene investigation
+Learn more about drone mapping for public safety and crime scene investigation

 In our free webinar, one of Pix4D’s geospatial professionals, Sam Pepple, discusses drone mapping for public safety.
 Expert guests Mark Johnson, Founder and President of Visual Law Group and Walter Chomentowski, Geospatial Intelligence Specialist from Michigan State Police shared real world case studies and best practices.
 Watch the webinar now.